ClusterM/rc-transceiver/README.md

 ```

 ## Example scripts
-This project comes with several Python scripts that demonstrate encoding and decoding of seome remote control protocols:
+This project comes with several Python scripts that demonstrate encoding and decoding of some remote control protocols:
 * `demo_scripts/receiver-test.py` - receiver
-* `demo_scripts/transmitter-test.py` - receiver
+* `demo_scripts/transmitter-test.py` - transmitter
 * `demo_scripts/necrc.py` - module to decode and encode NEC protocol (most popular one)
 * `demo_scripts/rc6.py` - module to decode and encode RC-6 protocol (used by Philips)